AntonioAfonso7/AntonioAfonso7/README.md

   Building multilingual data pipelines for a global-scale voice assistant.

 - **ML Research Intern @ Electronic Arts** (2025)
-  Created an **LLM-powered reward-shaping interface** for Reinforcement Learning in games—enabling designers to specify high-level behaviours in plain language.
+  Created an **LLM-powered reward-shaping interface** for Reinforcement Learning in games, enabling designers to specify high-level behaviours in plain language.

 ---